 - 1. By achieving the highest levels of performance with traditionally underperforming subgroups of students; - 2.
-By increasing the performance of students especially the students who are most behind by substantially more than the accountability system requires; or - By driving the growth of their low-performing students at rates that put them on a trajectory to move two performance bands within six years.
+By increasing the performance of students either the performance of students who have not yet reached Goal or the performance of students who are already performing at Goal by substantially more than the accountability system requires; or - 3.
+By achieving the highest levels of performance for all students.

-The CSDE will further recognize schools that sustain their high performance, change in performance, or growth for a three-year period by awarding monetary grants coupled with the responsibility to share best practices with lower-performing schools.
+The CSDE will further recognize schools that sustain their high performance or increases in performance for a three-year period by awarding monetary grants coupled with the responsibility to share best practices with lower-performing schools.